 If you need to go to hospital, the time away won't count towards your social leave, but you'll still have to pay your usual fees and accommodation costs.
+The fees may reduce with an extended hospital stay.

 Changing rooms